cds-astro/tutorials/README.md

 # CDS Tutorials

-Welcome to the CDS Tutorial Repository.
-Here we collect Jupyter notebook tutorials on how to interact with Virtual Observatory compliant archives and CDS archives in particular.
+Welcome to the repository of [CDS](https://cds.u-strasbg.fr/) jupyter notebook tutorials.

 ***

-All tutorials in this repository are based on [EURO-VO tutorials](https://www.euro-vo.org/scientific-tutorials/) usually with the same or a similar name.
-The aim of these tutorials is to enable astronomers to search, find and access the data they need from archives across the world and at the CDS.
-We focus in particular on archives that are compliant with Virtual Observatory (VO) protocols and standards as defined by the International Virtual Observatory Alliance ([IVOA](https://www.ivoa.net/))
+All tutorials here illustrate how astronomers can search, find, and access data they need from archives accross the world.
+We offer a specific focus on data hosted at the Strasbourg astronomical Data Center (CDS) and on archives compliant with Virtual Observatory (VO) protocols and standards.
+These standards are defined by the International Virtual Observatory Alliance ([IVOA](https://www.ivoa.net/)) and can be read from their [repository](https://github.com/ivoa-std).

+Some tutorials hosted here are based on [EURO-VO tutorials](https://www.euro-vo.org/scientific-tutorials/) usually with the same or a similar name.

 ## Table of contents